 Make sure to check out our best crossbow for the money rankings page if you’re looking to get started.

 Update (July 2014): as of now, anyone over the age of 60 is allowed to hunt with a crossbow during archery season.
 Please see the DNR hunting and rapping page for details.

 As of today (July 31st 2013) the following crossbow regulations apply:

-- Anyone can hunt with a crossbow in Minnesote during regular firearms seasons for deer, bear and turkey.
+- Anyone can hunt with a crossbow in Minnesota during regular firearms seasons for deer, bear, and turkey.
 A valid firearm license must be possessed.

-- A person with a certified permanent or temporary disability plus an archery license may hunt with a crossbow during archery season.
+- A person with a certified permanent or temporary disability plus an archery license may hunt with a crossbow during archery season (also people over the age of 60 can do so, see Update above).
 You will need to acquire a disability permit, which can be obtained by getting in contact with the Minnesota DNR (call 888-646-6367 or 651-296-6157).

 The following restrictions/rules should be kept in mind:

 - It is illegal to parry a crossbow hunt with hunters using firearms.

 - If transporting a crossbow in a motor vehicle, the weapon should not be armed with an arrow.